HomeTips & IdeasDecorating Ideas and How To'sHow to Create a Simple Decorative Vignette

-‘A vig WHAT?’ you might ask?
-A vignette.
-A vignette is essentially a small-scale decorative display full of all of your purdy and important things – and please don’t ask me to pronounce it correctly.
-All I know is that it starts off sounding like vin, which also sounds like the french word for wine, so I’M IN!
+‘A vig WHAT?’ you might ask.
+A vignette is essentially a small-scale decorative display full of your purdy and important things – please don’t ask me to pronounce it correctly.
+All I know is that it starts off sounding like vin, which also sounds like the French word for wine, so I’M IN!

-There are SO many opportunities to create a beautiful vignette in your home and I’m going to give you some tips/steps on how you can add a beautiful display to your own space!
+There are many opportunities to create a beautiful vignette in your home, and I’m going to give you some tips/steps on how to add a beautiful display to your space!

 Ideas for how to decorate with home decor and accessories.
 Kylie M Interiors Edesign, affordable diy design ideas and paint colour advice blog.
 Virtual and edecor help